The Islander (Rylant novel)

-The Islander is a novel by the Newbery Medal winning author Cynthia Rylant, published in 1998 by Dorling Kindersley.
+The Islander is a novel written by American author Cynthia Rylant, published in 1998 by Dorling Kindersley.

 Plot summary

 The book follows Daniel, whose parents have died; he goes to live with his grandfather on a remote gray island off British Columbia.
 Together they live an extremely lonely life, hardly talking to anyone.
 That loneliness soon lifts from Daniel when he meets a mermaid.
 He returns to the shore later, hoping to meet her again, but instead finds a sea otter, who then tosses him a seashell which contains a key.
 As he explores the mysteries of the key he soon grows closer with his grandfather.